taliesins/localdev-wsl/README.md

 Setup local wsl instance for development

-## Install WSL instance
+## Setup WSL instance

-Run `setup-host.ps1`
+Run `1-setup-wsl.ps1`

 This script will update the WSL engine, download a custom kernel, configure WSL network options and fix nvidia driver linking issues.
 Then it will install Docker, MicroK8S and then will configure Kubernetes.

-During setup you will be asked interactively to set:
-* Username
-* Password
-* Password confirmation
-* Once instance is setup type `exit<enter>` to continue installation
-* Become password
+## Setup local instance

+Run `2-setup-local.ps1`

+This script will download Docker CLI, Docker Compose and Docker BuildX.
+It will configure Docker CLI to use Docker running on WSL.
+It will setup and configure Unbound to wildcard dns domains to ingress running in Kubernetes on WSL.

 ## Uninstall WSL instance